 How to Increase Revenue With User Intelligence

 In order to help customers succeed with your product and help your team stay ahead, you need high-quality data.
-You need to know which features your customers are using and how they are using them, which features they might be missing, if their subscription is up for renewal, if they’ve added new users or if the product champion has changed, what their customer health score is, what NPS group they’re in, and so much more.
+You need product usage analytics to know which features your customers are using, how they are using them, and which features they might be missing.
+You also need a pulse on if their subscription is up for renewal, if they’ve added new users or if the product champion has changed, what their customer health score is, what NPS group they’re in, and so much more.
 This is the best way to decide on the appropriate course of action to take to keep them on track and ensure they’re successful at each stage of their journey.

 We often hear that the number one challenge customer success teams face is a lack of visibility into key metrics like adoption rates, promoter identification, and customer health.
 This lack of actionable user intelligence leaves customer success teams unable to deliver consistent value to their customers and stunts their ability to move quickly, develop processes that would allow them to be more proactive, and focus on driving revenue.